johnlauer/serial-port-json-server/README.md

 Revisions
 -------
+Changes in 1.92
+- HTTPS and WSS support courtesy of Stewart Allen.
+Sample cert and key provided in release zip/tar file.
+Copy sample files to cert.pem and key.pem to have SPJS enable HTTPS/WSS support or use command line parameters of -scert mycert.pem -skey mykey.pem to specify files.

 Changes in 1.91
 - Added usblist command
 - Added username/password authentication to exec command to solve security concerns.
-- Marlin buffer updates from Peter van der Walt Changes in 1.89
+- Marlin buffer updates from Peter van der Walt

+Changes in 1.89
 - Nodemcu buffer fix so it doesn't stall

 Changes in 1.88
 - Added cayenn.go which is the new protocol for ChiliPeppr's Cayenn IoT communication socket service so IoT devices can send announce messages about their presence and SPJS will connect back to them to allow them to broadcast out commands to all connected SPJS websockets as well as have sockets message back to the IoT devices.
 - Added cayenn-sendudp command to overall command list so clients like ChiliPeppr or other connected websocket clients can send back to devices over UDP to enable IoT communications.
 - Added nodemcu buffer so http://chilipeppr.com/nodemcu workspace works correctly.

 Changes in 1.87
 - Added exec and execruntime commands.
 The exec command lets you simply execute any command on the host operating system as if you were logged in at the command line.
 This is similar to the program command which essentially was executing a command on the command line.
 However, now you can do any command you want.
 Make sure your host OS is behind a firewall as this method opens up your device to any command being executed on it.

 Changes in 1.88
 - Rewrote "tinyg" buffer to use better locking technique on in/out thread to remove chance that r:{}'s are lost and jobs get paused mysteriously.
 Now report {"Lbs":xx} which is a LocalBufferSize report that tells the UI how many characters are in the TinyG buffer from SPJS's perspective.
 This will help users see if in fact there is a mis-sync between what SPJS thinks is in the TinyG buffer and what actually is in that buffer.
 The {"Lbs":0} value will be reported back after every r:{} received from TinyG.
 - Added "Pause" value in sendjson command so you can ask SPJS to pause after sending a serial command.
 This was needed because on Atmel processors during an EEPROM write all data is dropped that is sent in on the serial lines.
 To use this value, send in a sendjson command similar to the following: